Irritable bowel syndrome: Bacteria

 Small intestinal bacterial overgrowth (SIBO) occurs with greater frequency in people who have been diagnosed with IBS compared to healthy controls.
-SIBO is most common in diarrhea-predominate IBS but also occurs in constipation-predominant IBS more frequently than healthy controls.
+SIBO is most common in diarrhea-predominant IBS but also occurs in constipation-predominant IBS more frequently than healthy controls.
 Symptoms of SIBO include bloating, abdominal pain, diarrhea or constipation among others.
 IBS may be the result of the immune system interacting abnormally with gut microbiota resulting in an abnormal cytokine signalling profile.

 Certain bacteria are found in lower or higher abundance when compared with healthy individuals.
 Generally Bacteroidota, Bacillota, and Pseudomonadota are increased and Actinomycetota, Bifidobacteria, and Lactobacillus are decreased.
 Within the human gut, there are common phyla found.
 The most common is Bacillota.
 This includes Lactobacillus, which is found to have a decrease in people with IBS, and Streptococcus, which is shown to have an increase in abundance.
 Within this phylum, species in the class Clostridia are shown to have an increase, specifically Ruminococcus and Dorea.
-The family Lachnospiraceae presents an increase in IBS-D patients.
+The family Lachnospiraceae presents an increase in IBS-with-diarrhea (IBS-D) patients.
 The second most common phylum is Bacteroidota.
 In people with IBS, the Bacteroidota phylum has been shown to have an overall decrease, but an increase in the genus Bacteroides.
 IBS-D shows a decrease for the phylum Actinomycetota and an increase in Pseudomonadota, specifically in the family Enterobacteriaceae.

-Fungus
+Gut microbiota

-There is growing evidence that alterations of gut microbiota (dysbiosis) are associated with the intestinal manifestations of IBS, but also with the psychiatric morbidity that coexists in up to 80% of people with IBS.
-The role of the gut mycobiota, and especially of the abnormal proliferation of the yeast Candida albicans in some people with IBS, was under investigation as of 2005.
+Alterations of gut microbiota (dysbiosis) are associated with the intestinal manifestations of IBS, but also with the psychiatric morbidity that coexists in up to 80% of people with IBS.

 Protozoa

 Protozoal infections can cause symptoms that mirror specific IBS subtypes, e.g., infection by certain substypes of Blastocystis hominis (blastocystosis).
 Many people regard these organisms as incidental findings, and unrelated to symptoms of IBS.

-As of 2017, evidence indicates that blastocystis colonisation occurs more commonly in IBS affected individuals and is a possible risk factor for developing IBS.
-Dientamoeba fragilis has also been considered a possible organism to study, though it is also found in people without IBS.
+Blastocystis and Dientamoeba fragilis colonisation occurs more commonly in IBS affected individuals but their role in the condition is unclear.

 Vitamin D

-Vitamin D deficiency is more common in individuals affected by irritable bowel syndrome.
+Vitamin D deficiency is more common in individuals affected by IBS.
 Vitamin D is involved in regulating triggers for IBS including the gut microbiome, inflammatory processes and immune responses, as well as psychosocial factors.